-Shaping of regional blocks arising as of economic integration is both a process and a state.
+The shaping of regional blocks arising as of economic integration is both a process and a state.

 As for process is concerned several purely economic stages may be identified: a) economic cooperation, b) preferential duty areas, c) free trade areas, d) customs union, e) common markets, and f) economic and monetary unions.
 When the above stages are furthered into the social and political scope, economic unions evolve to total unions or complete integrations.

-The origin of the aforementioned forms of cooperation and integration can be found in inter-governmental and supra-national processes which have been evolving in Europe since World War II, although in the Americas, Asia and Africa, this process can also be appreciated, specifically based on the economic complementation principle (production and consumption).
+The origin of the aforementioned forms of cooperation and integration can be found in inter-governmental and supra-national processes which have been evolving in Europe since World War II, although in the Americas, Asia, and Africa, this process can also be appreciated, specifically based on the economic complementation principle (production and consumption).
 Goods and services are exchanged through this process among several countries, for duties and other trading barriers are eliminated with regard to imports and exports.
 The purpose of this process is to increase productivity in connection with scale operations, thus broadening the existing consumption markets, with the ultimate intent of creating wealth and generating new sources of employment.

 Besides the advantages posed by the scale economies, enlarged markets and the creation of wealth, employment and consumption, the integration of regional value chains, the low price homologation promoting consumption and the building of common learning platforms, are other significant benefits of integration.

 However, economic integration is not a panacea, and there is a risk for less developed countries to suffer compensation processes in their discrepancies when forced to integrate to bigger or more stable economies.
-Such is the case when tax relief installment formulas are not set forth as well as structural or compensation funds, temporary benefits or safeguards or otherwise customs preferential systems, allowing the industry sector of less developed countries to be given the opportunity to compete in equitable circumstances with their counterparts in more developed countries.
+Such is the case when tax relief installment formulas are not set forth as well as structural or compensation funds, temporary benefits or safeguards or otherwise customs preferential systems, allowing the industry sector of less developed countries to be given the opportunity to compete in equal circumstances with their counterparts in more developed countries.

 Nevertheless, if integration processes are developed correctly through a long-term vision plan, once discrepancies of underdevelopment economies are compensated, these economies tend to be less dependent and vulnerable with regard to external developed economies.
 The increase in wealth allows for more capital goods coming from other developed economies.
-(Text taken from Juan Pablo Pampillo Baliño.
+(Text is taken from Juan Pablo Pampillo Baliño.
 La Integración Americana Expresión de un Nuevo Derecho Global.
 Mexico.
 Porrua 2012).

 Importance of Regional Integration and of the new Community and Common Law